railwayapp/docs/src/docs/tutorials/add-a-cdn-using-cloudfront.md

 ## About this Tutorial

-We know that performance of your web applications is critical to your business, and one way to achieve higher performance is by implementing a CDN to cache data on servers closest to your users.
+We know that performance of your web applications is critical to your business, and one way to achieve higher performance is by implementing a CDN to serve data from servers closest to your users.

 Many CDN options are available ([list from G2](https://www.g2.com/categories/content-delivery-network-cdn)), but in this tutorial, we will cover step-by-step how to implement a CDN using [Amazon CloudFront](https://aws.amazon.com/cloudfront/).